Electric car statistics and data 2026: UK insights and global trends

 How many electric cars are being sold in 2026?
 Latest figures

-- Electric cars are still more popular than hybrid, plug-in hybrid and diesel cars, however.
+- Petrol cars still make up 45% of the new car market, but electric cars are more popular than hybrid, plug-in hybrid and diesel cars.

 (Data from SMMT)